nfdi4plants/arc-validate/README.md

 # arc-validate
 Test project and docker container for the ARC validation workflow.

+## ISA test description

+- **Schema**: Tests about the ISA schema format correctness E.g.:
+  - _Is there an investigation?_
+- **Semantic**: Tests about semantic compliance to ARC specification E.g.:
+  - _Do all terms have identifiers?_
+  - _Is the ARC CWL-compliant?_
+- **Plausibility**: Tests about scientific plausibility E.g.:
+  - _Is there a Factor?_
+  - _Does the ISA object make sense from a scientific point of view?_

 ## Build Docker container

 In the repo root, run `docker build -t arc-validate .`